braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/faqs.md

 ### Are there storage limits for images within the Media Library?

-Nope!
-There are no storage limits for images within the Media Library.
+No, there are no storage limits for images within the Media Library.

+## Are there expiration dates for uploaded assets?

+No, uploaded assets will not expire once added to the Media Library.

 ### Can I crop all image types?